 Barbados is an independent Caribbean island nation with a developed economy.
 The capital is Bridgetown.
 Facilities for tourism are widely available.
 The U.S. Embassy in Barbados has consular responsibility for Antigua and Barbuda, Dominica, St. Kitts, and Nevis, St. Lucia, St. Vincent, and the Grenadines, as well as the British dependent territories of Anguilla, British Virgin Islands, and Montserrat, and the French islands of Martinique, Guadeloupe, St. Barthélemy and St. Martin.

 Crime in Barbados is characterized primarily by petty theft and street crime.
 Incidents of violent crime, including rape, do occur.
 Visitors should be especially vigilant on the beaches at night.
 In 2012 several female tourists were reportedly sexually assaulted in separate attacks while walking alone in the Holetown area on the West Coast of Barbados.

 Don’t buy counterfeit and pirated goods, even if they are widely available.
-Not only are the bootlegs illegal in the United States, if you purcahase them you may be breaking local law.
+Not only are the bootlegs illegal in the United States, but if you purchase them you may be breaking local law.

-Persons violating Barbados laws, even unknowingly, may be expelled, arrested or imprisoned.
-Penalties for possession, use, or trafficking in illegal drugs in Barbados are severe, and convicted offenders can expect long jail sentences and heavy fines.
+Persons violating Barbados laws, even unknowingly, may be expelled, arrested, or imprisoned.
+Penalties for possession, use, or trafficking of illegal drugs in Barbados are severe, and convicted offenders can expect long jail sentences and heavy fines.

 Medical Facilities and Health Information